Performance cars muscle greener vehicles off stage at Paris show

 That's not the case in Paris, where one of the showcase cars is the aptly named Bentley Mulsanne Speed, unashamedly billed as "the world's fastest ultra-luxury driving experience."

 Owned since 1998 by Germany's Volkswagen, Bentley has been slowly rebuilding its image as a purveyor of fast cars.
-The new Mulsanne Speed, expected to retail for upwards of 198,294.41 pound boasts a massive twin-turbocharged V8 engine that produces 395 kilowatts (530 horsepower), enabling a top speed of 305 kilometres per hour (190 miles per hour).
+The new Mulsanne Speed, expected to retail for upwards of 250,000 euros ($320,000), boasts a massive twin-turbocharged V8 engine that produces 395 kilowatts (530 horsepower), enabling a top speed of 305 kilometres per hour (190 miles per hour).

 In the same stratosphere is Ferrari's 458 Speciale A, a limited-edition two-seater based on the Italian automaker's 458 Spider.
 Although pricing hasn't been officially announced -- a 220,000 euro ($280,000) sticker has been mooted -- word in Italy is that all 499 copies have been reserved by prospective buyers.